 Anne Butterfield, Board President and Treasurer

-Anne Butterfield serves on the Editorial Advisory Board of the Boulder Daily Camera and also writes a monthly column for the Camera, usually on local, state and national energy issues.
-Her column also appears in HuffPost Green and NewEnergyNews.
-Having two English degrees with an emphasis in writing, her foray into energy and environmental writing was compelled by her view that non-technical people ought to discuss energy issues with their weighty implications.
+For seven years she served on the Editorial Advisory Board of the Boulder Daily Camera writing a monthly column for the Camera and Huffington Post, usually on local, state and national energy issues.
+Having two English degrees her foray into energy and environmental writing was compelled by her view that non-technical people ought to discuss energy issues with their weighty implications.
 Her husband Sandy is a technical leader the wind power field, having been a researcher with National Renewable Energy Labs, and developing international technology standards for all renewables.
 Their son is also a renewable energy developer.

 Julie Zahniser, Secretary

 A long-time Colorado resident, speech-language pathologist and educator, Julie Zahniser joined the Clean Energy Action Board of Directors in 2008 because of her growing concern about the need to respond to the Global Warming Crisis.
 Ms. Zahniser and her then husband built a primarily passive solar home in Boulder County in the 1980’s where they raised their children to enjoy, respect, and steward the beautiful Colorado mountain outdoors.
 Previously involved in her local Sugarloaf community, school outdoor education programs, and the Sierra Club, Ms. Zahniser is a fairly recent but enthusiastic member of the energy activism community.
 “There is no point in teaching children to talk if the planet is burning up.”

 Leslie Glustrom’s involvement in climate change and clean energy

 issues is driven by the fact that there is only one planet we know of that sustains the miracle known as life.
 It is now clear that our emissions of carbon dioxide, methane and other greenhouse gases are transforming the climate that has supported life on Earth.
 Our earth’s drastically changing climate will have profound implications on future generations and on the species with whom we share the planet.